 Lately I’ve been finding teeny tiny ticks on the dog – and I almost wouldn’t have seen it but for the fact that I’ve been hyper-vigilant about checking for ticks.
 It looked like a piece of dirt!!
 But those teeny tiny ticks still bite and they still transmit lyme disease.
+If you do find any tick bites, see this post on How to Remove a Tick.

 Last week I made this homemade tick repellent recipe using tea tree oil and a few other essential oils and low and behold – NO MORE TICKS!